Netatalk/netatalk/README.md

 # Community

-Netatalk developers and users hang out in online communal spaces like [TinkerDifferent](https://tinkerdifferent.com/) or [68kmla](https://68kmla.org/).
+Netatalk developers and users can be found in online communal spaces like [TinkerDifferent](https://tinkerdifferent.com/) or [68kmla](https://68kmla.org/).
-You can head over there if you want to ask for help or share your experiences.
+You can head over there if you want to ask for help or share your Netatalk stories.

 There is also an official [Netatalk Discussions](https://github.com/Netatalk/netatalk/discussions) board on GitHub which is the best place to ask for technical assistance.

 Finally, the traditional place where Netatalk developers and users interact with each other are the [netatalk-admins](https://sourceforge.net/p/netatalk/mailman/netatalk-admins/) and [netatalk-devel](https://sourceforge.net/p/netatalk/mailman/netatalk-devel/) mailing lists.
 While these lists aren't as active as they used to be, the archives are a veritable treasure trove of decades of Mac networking know-how.

-# Why Should I Use Netatalk?

-If you have a local network macOS, Mac OS X, Classic Mac OS, or even Apple II computers, running a Netatalk AppleShare server allows you to share, collaborate on, and back up files comfortably.
-The latest macOS at the time of writing (macOS 14 Sonoma) ships with an AFP client, so Netatalk can act as a seamless bridge between new and old Macs.

-Compared to cross-platform file sharing protocols NFS and FTP, Netatalk delivers full integration of Classic Mac OS metadata (resource forks) and macOS services such as Bonjour, Time Machine, and Spotlight.

-Compared to [Samba](https://www.samba.org/), Netatalk has [demonstrably faster transfer speeds](https://github.com/Netatalk/netatalk/wiki/Benchmarks), as well as stronger backwards compatibility with OS X 10.8 Mountain Lion and earlier.

 # Installation